Kotlin/kotlinx-rpc/GETTING_STARTED.md

 ```

 Secondly, we provide you with an instrument to make initialization faster.
-By default, all fields are initialized lazily.
+By default, all fields are lazy.
 By adding `@RPCEagerField` annotation, you can change this behavior,
 so that fields will be initialized when the service in created
 (when `withService` method is called):